Peter F. Carpenter: Personal life

 Peter Fredrick Carpenter is married to Jane Elizabeth Shaw Carpenter.
 Jane Shaw Carpenter is a former business executive at ALZA and a co-inventor of the scopolamine transdermal patch to treat motion sickness.
 They have one son, Jonathan Carpenter.

 Peter Carpenter has been diagnosed with chronic lymphocytic leukemia (CLL).
 He has been granted benefits as a veteran by the United States Department of Veterans Affairs, in recognition that his cancer may have resulted from exposure to Agent Orange during his military service in Vietnam.

+Honors and recognition

+Carpenter’s distinctions include the Legion of Merit, Harvard National Scholar recognition, and the John R. Hogness Lectureship.
+His aviation and operational qualifications include private pilot certification with instrument and glider ratings.

+He has also been recognized with civic achievement honors for sustained public and philanthropic leadership in Northern California.